ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 tl;dr: Xor the hell out of everything

-Disclaiminer: I did not solve this challenge during the CTF.
+Disclaimer: I did not solve this challenge during the CTF.
 After the CTF ended skimmed over these writeups and chatted with another solver.
-My approach was pretty simular to the second writeup.
+My approach was pretty similar to the second writeup.

 https://github.com/knittingirl/CTF-Writeups/tree/main/pwn_challs/CyberOpen22/16-bit

 https://ctftime.org/writeup/34583

 <h2>Analysis</h2>

-This binary was very straight forward and the prompt hinted that this would be shellcoding with hex characters only.
+This binary was very straight forward and the prompt hinted that this would be shellcodeing with hex characters only.
 ```hlil
 int32_t main(int32_t argc, char** argv, char** envp)
     setup()